idekerlab/MuSIC/README.md

 conda env create -f environment.yml source activate music
 ```
-To perform pan-resolution community detection as MuSIC, please install [CliXO v1.0](https://github.com/fanzheng10/CliXO-1.0) and [alignOntology](https://github.com/mhk7/alignOntology).
+To perform pan-resolution community detection as in MuSIC, please install [CliXO v1.0](https://github.com/fanzheng10/CliXO-1.0) and [alignOntology](https://github.com/mhk7/alignOntology).
 We recommend using high performance computing to run the MuSIC pipeline on new datasets.

 ## Data embeddings